kiwijuice56/protein-visualizer/README.md

 # PDB-Renderer
 A simple program to display Protein Data Bank (PDB) protein files in 3D.
-Run `pdb-renderer.py` after installing the dependencies.
+See `main.py` for example usage.
 Sample proteins in `proteins` are sourced from RCSB PDB (except the generation, created by myself using AlphaFold 2)

 ![Protein rendered using this program](picture_demonstration.png)